Mera Peak Climbing - 14 Days itinerary

 Acclimatisation

 The route for your Mera Peak trip has been thoughtfully meant to help you get used to the altitude.
 You will acclimate for a full day at Khare (5,045m/16,486ft).
 Your climbing guide will show you how to use your climbing equipment and gear correctly on this particular day.
-To take in the stunning mountain views, you can also decide to go a short distance to a nearby hill.
+If the weather is clear, you can also walk a short distance to a nearby viewpoint hill for a wider mountain panorama.

 Altitude Sickness